geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 * How can a class be independent from the creation of the objects it depends on?
 * How can an application, and the objects it uses support different configurations?

-## How Dependency Injection Works:
+## How Dependency Injection Works

 **Dependencies**: These are the objects or services that a class needs to perform its functions.
 For example, a class that manages user authentication might need a database connection as a dependency.

 **Injection**: Instead of a class instantiating its dependencies directly, they are "injected" into the class from the outside, typically through constructors, setters, or interfaces.

-## Benefits of Dependency Injection:
+## Benefits of Dependency Injection

 * Loose Coupling: Classes are not tightly bound to their dependencies, making them easier to change or replace.
 * Improved Testability: Dependencies can be easily mocked or stubbed during unit testing.